Surface charge of horizon symmetries of a black hole with supertranslation field: Introduction

 where integration is over a surface enclosing the horizon \cite{LW,IW,BB,BC,WZ,mao}.

-We calculate the surface charge forms in different coordinate systems connected by a "large" transformation.
-The event horizon of a metric obtained by a "large" transformation from the Schwarzschild metric in \cite{comp2} is located at a surface which depends on a supertranslation field contained in the transformation ("$\r$ "-system).
-In another coordinate system ("$ r$ "-system) connected with the $\r $ -system by a "large" transformation the horizon is at the surface $r=2M$, where $M$ is the mass of black hole.
+The black hole solutions containing supertranslation field are obtained from the Schwarzschild solution (in isotropic spherical coordinates) by applying the "large" transformations containing supertranslation field.
+Supertranslation field is a real function on the unit sphere.
+The event horizon of a metric containing supertranslation field constructed in \cite{comp2} ($\r$-system) is located at a surface which depends on supertranslation field.
+It is possible to construct another coordinate system ("$r$'-system), connected to the $\r$-system by a "large" transformation, in which the horizon is located at the surface $r=2M$, where $M$ is the mass of black hole.

+We calculate the surface charge forms $K_{\xi}^{\m\n}$ in different coordinate systems connected by "large" transformations and also within $\r$ and $r$ systems in coordinate systems corresponding to different parametrizations of the unit sphere on which supertranslation field is defined.

-To obtain the surface charge $H_{\xi}$, a variation $\d H_{\xi}$ is integrated over the space of metrics.
+To obtain the surface charge $H_{\xi}$, variation $\d H_{\xi}$ should be integrated over the space of metrics.
 The unique surface charge is obtained, if the integral over the space of metrics is independent of a path of integration.
-We find that in a general case a variation of the charge $\d H_{\xi}$ cannot be written as a variation of a certain functional of metrics and integration do not yield a path-independent charge.
-We discuss a special case in which the surface charge of asymptotic horizon symmetries can be obtained in the closed form.
+We find that in the general case variation of the surface charge $\d H_{\xi}$ cannot be written as a variation of a certain functional over the space of metrics, and integration over the space of metrics does not yield a path-independent charge.
+We discuss a special case in which the surface charge of horizon symmetries is obtained in the closed form.

 The paper is organized as follows.